#Loving God #Bringing Hope

 The apartment is part of the ministry here at Freedom Centre UK and is an amazing way of blessing those who serve and minister to people around the world.

-Over the last six years there have been very many leaders who have benefitted from either a rest or break or an organised retreat, facilitated to help them recover from their role with a place tor rest and relax and have provided free counselling or prayer ministry from people who understand the complexity of the role if they need it.
+Over the last eight years there have been very many leaders who have benefitted from either a rest or break or an organised retreat, facilitated to help them recover from their role with a place tor rest and relax and have provided free counselling or prayer ministry from people who understand the complexity of the role if they need it.

 We are proud to have provided seed funding to see the Trauma Recovery Centre established and to continue to provide the building in Bath which houses their therapeutic play centre and staff offices.
 The founder of Freedom, Betsy de T, also founded the TRC and we continue to support the work of this incredible charity, alongside other churches across the UK.
 We have given over £400,000 to help run this much needed charity.